YuelongLi/skills-github-pages/_posts/2019-05-14-CollisionEmulator.md

 The `getFrame` function is pivotal in ensuring a seamless simulation experience.
 It uses the above equations to dynamically compute and cache the positions of all blocks at a specified timestamp.
 This dynamic approach, combined with the meticulous collision handling, results in a smooth and accurate simulation.

-### Conclusion

-The CollisionEmulator is a testament to the intricate blend of physics and coding.
-The underlying equations and algorithms ensure its accuracy and efficiency.
-As I venture into the professional world, this project stands as a beacon of my dedication, proficiency, and passion for problem-solving and innovation.